marsantosh/gaddys08ed/18/notes.md

 an __overflow__ exception occurs during a call to push if there is no more room on the stack.
 Likewise, an __underflow__ exception occurs in a call to pop if there is nothing on the stack for pop to return.

+## Dyanmic Stacks
+A stack may be implemented as a linked list and expand or shrink with each push or pop operation.